Beckhoff/TF2000_Server_Samples/README.md

 ### **Miscellaneous**

 - [InterExtensionCommunication](Extensions/InterExtensionCommunication/README.md): This sample will give you an understanding of how multiple extensions can interact with each other, and with the HMI server.
+- [ConfigListening](Extensions/ConfigListening/README.md): If your server extension wants to listen for changes to its configuration, take a look at this sample.
 - [DynamicSymbols](Extensions/DynamicSymbols/README.md): All other samples provide a fixed list of symbols that clients can use to interact with the extension.
 This sample demonstrates how an extension can provide a dynamic list of symbols that changes at runtime.

 ## Requirements